erweixin/langshift.dev/README.en.md

 Our core philosophy is: **Understanding unknown languages through known languages**, making learning new programming languages simple and efficient.

+> 💡 **AI-Enhanced Learning**: This project leverages AI technology to create rich learning content, reviewed and optimized to provide you with an efficient learning experience.
+Combine with official documentation for the best results!
+We welcome your feedback and suggestions via [GitHub Issues](https://github.com/erweixin/langshift.dev/issues).

 ## 🎯 Learning Objectives

 - Master new programming languages quickly through language comparison